tirejs/tire/README.md

 Tire is a lightweight JavaScript library for modern browsers.
 The syntax is inspired from jQuery.

+Tire is under development right now and have no stable version.

 ## Browser support

 * Chrome